10 Natural Remedies For Dealing With Stress

 Some active compounds in essential oils, the foundation of aromatherapy, trigger the olfactory nerve to shut down signaling, which produces a calming effect in the brain that extends to the rest of your body, too.

 Lavender essential oil, specifically, has been found to improve mood and help calm down your nervous system—all factors that play a role in the alleviation of stress.
-In addition, frankincense has been shown to reduce cortisol and decrease inflammation.

 Some other essential oils you can try for stress relief are: